sparcityeu/SparseBase/README.md

  g.read_connectivity_to_coo(MTXReader<vertex_type, edge_type, value_type>(file_name));
 ```

-As of the current version of the library graphs function as containers of sparse data.
-There are plans to change this however in future releases.
+As of the current version of the library, graphs function as containers of sparse data.
+However, there are plans to change this in future releases.

 ## Ordering

 Ordering can be handled using the ``ReorderInstance`` class.
 Note that this class takes a ``ReorderPreprocessType`` as a template parameter.
-As of the current version two such ``ReorderPreprocessType`` classes exist ``RCMReorder`` and ``DegreeReorder``.
+As of the current version three such ``ReorderPreprocessType`` classes exist ``RCMReorder``, ``DegreeReorder``, ``GenericReorder``.

 Below you can see an example of an RCM reordering of a graph.
 ```c++